BoardRoom People Expertise: Payroll Client Story

 • Share capital: the minimum issued capital must be at least $SGD1.

 • Registered address: must be a physical address in Singapore, not a P.O.
 Box.
-If your business does not yet have local office space, professional service firms like BoardRoom can provide your company with a registered office location.
+If your business does not yet have local office space, professional service firms like BoardRoom can help your company by setting up a registered office location.

 Depending on the type of business you operate, you may need to apply for other permits and business licences.
 Find more information about permits and licences here.